 Health and mental health consequences of inequality in society

 Woo has published on the topics of racial discrimination, stress and stress reactions, and neighborhood characteristics that influence minority health and well-being.
-His articles have been published in scholarly journals such as, Social Indicators Research, Social Work Research, Addictive Behaviors, and Journal of Environmental Research and Public Health.
+His articles have been published in scholarly journals such as Social Indicators Research, Social Work Research, Addictive Behaviors, and the Journal of Environmental Research and Public Health.